MEO265/loggit2/README.md

 ## Acknowledgments

-This package is based on the [eponymous package by Ryan Price](https://github.com/ryapric/loggit), specifically version 2.1.1.
+This package is based on the [“loggit” package by Ryan Price](https://github.com/ryapric/loggit), specifically version 2.1.1.

 Due to technical reasons, this repository is not a GitHub fork of